 Ripely plucked from his high school team, James was drafted to play for his home state, the Cleveland Cavaliers at just 18 years old.
 From there, the rest is history.
 King James has gone on to surpass Michael Jordan as one of the top NBA scorers (and followed his steps as a Looney Tunes buddy in the reboot Space Jam: A New Legacy).
-While his playing is undeniable, it is James’ strategic branding done outside the game that makes him so impressive.
+While his playing is undeniable, it is James’ strategic branding, and his brand extension efforts, done outside the game that makes him so impressive.

 An entrepreneur, philanthropist, actor, producer and incredibly involved father, LeBron James’s name is synonymous with leadership.
 Unlike many other players, James is not afraid to speak his mind and stand up for what he believes in.
 He is an avid supporter of Black Lives Matter and gender equality, and not only opened his own free public elementary school in Akron—he even pays for every student’s tuition.